MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-egnyte.md

 ms.date: 11/09/2021
 ms.topic: article
 ---
-# How Defender for Cloud Apps helps protect your Egnyte environment (Preview)
+# How Defender for Cloud Apps helps protect your Egnyte environment

 [!INCLUDE [Banner for top of topics](includes/banner.md)]